-The Clinic is a 501( c)(3) non-profit organization, operated by an Executive Medical Director and support staff.
+The Free Clinic is a 501( c)(3) non-profit organization, operated by an Executive Medical Director and support staff.
 It is governed by a volunteer Board of Directors.

 - How is the Barrier Islands Free Medical Clinic financed?

-The Clinic is supported by charitable contributions from individuals, community and religious organizations, fundraising events and grants from private foundations.
-The Clinic receives no state or federal money.
+The Free Clinic is supported by charitable contributions from individuals, community and religious organizations, fundraising events and grants from private foundations.
+The Free Clinic receives no state or federal money.
 We are staffed by volunteers who offer their time freely to care for patients.

 - What types of volunteers are needed at the free clinic?

 Barrier Islands Free Medical Clinic relies on donated time from retired and active licensed physicians and nurses, as well as interpreters and office volunteers.
-Many additional volunteers are needed during special events such as our annual Celebrity Golf Tournament and Lowcountry Wine and Beer Festival.
+Many additional volunteers are needed during special events such as our annual Golf Tournament and Lowcountry Wine and Beer Festival.
 Marketing professionals, photographers and database experts are just some of the other volunteer skills we need.
 Volunteer roles include:

 – Nurses and nurse practitioners